 Disconnect to Connect

 The more we connect to the cyber world, the more we disconnect from the real one.
 We would rather share our photos, rarely the experiences behind them.
-The point of travel is not to curate a better feed, but to embark on an adventure that leaves you a better person.
+Travel is not simply a tool to curate a better feed.
+Rather it is a tool to embark on an adventure that leaves you a better person.

 Slow travel prioritizes the paused, the pondered, the savored moment.
 It pities the surface experience.
 Slow travel says “don’t just dip your toe in, jump in!
 The water’s just fine.”

 Slow travel leaves us physically and mentally open to the unknown.
 It allows flexibility for spontaneity and opportunity for serendipity.